Delay and Redundancy in Lossless Source Coding: Conclusions

 \section{Conclusions}

 The redundancy in lossless coding of a memoryless source incurred by imposing a strict end-to-end delay constraint was analyzed, and shown to decay exponentially with the delay.
-This should be juxtaposed against traditional results in source coding, showing a polynomial decay of the redundancy with the delay.
-In the traditional framework, the delay is identified with the block length or the maximal phrase length, which in our framework imposes a harsh restriction: The decoder is not allowed to start reproducing source symbols in the midst of a block/phrase, and the delay is repeatedly nullified at the end of each block/phrase.
+The associated delay-redundancy exponent was lower bounded by the R\'enyi entropy $H_2(P)$ for any source $P$, and upper bounded by $8\log{\left(|\m{X}|\slash \pmin\right)}$ for most sources.
+This exponential behavior should be juxtaposed against classical results in source coding, showing a polynomial decay of the redundancy with the delay.
+In the classical framework, the delay is identified with the block length or the maximal phrase length, which in our framework imposes a harsh restriction: The decoder is not allowed to start reproducing source symbols in the midst of a block/phrase, and the delay is repeatedly nullified at the end of each block/phrase.
 This means the encoder is reset at these instances, i.e., the prefix has no effect on its future behavior.
 Loosely speaking, the gain of exponential versus polynomial is reaped via a tighter control over the delay process, making such reset events rare.

-Nevertheless, the block/phrase based codes allow the encoder to start-over in roughly constant intervals, and therefore such coding scheme are more efficient in a \textit{precision limited} setting.
-The more general encoders discussed in this paper can hence attain their superior performance by allowing a finer precision for keeping the encoder's state.
-However, it should be noted that only a finite precision is necessary to attain exponentially decaying redundancy, and that precision can be easily derived from Lemma \ref{lem:redundancy_left}.
-Therefore, the redundancy of our interval-mapping encoder when operating in a resource limited setting is dominated by the larger of two sources: The aforementioned delay-precision constraint, and the external complexity-precision constraint.
+This superior performance comes however at a possible cost: in contrast to the block/phrase-constrained setup where the encoder can clear its memory and start-over in roughly constant intervals, the more general encoders discussed in this paper need to keep track of a state.
+The precision required for keeping the state is however finite, and can be easily derived from Lemma \ref{lem:redundancy_left}.

 In our framework, we have isolated the impact of the delay on the redundancy by letting the transmission time $n$ go to infinity.
 This also makes sense complexity-wise, since the per-symbol encoding complexity is determined primarily by the delay, and not by the length of the encoded sequence.
 In practice however, a finite transmission time forces the encoder to terminate the codeword, which in turn incurs an additional penalty of $O(n^{-1})$ in redundancy.
 Setting $d=O(\log{n})$ renders this additional redundancy term commensurate with the redundancy incurred by the delay constraint.
 Therefore, our results imply that the delay can be made logarithmic in the block length, while maintaining the same order of redundancy.
 Conversely, for almost all sources this is the best possible tradeoff between block length and delay.
 A similar statement in the context of universal source coding was mentioned in \cite{marcelo92}, though for a somewhat different definition of the delay.